ПО ПРИМЕРУ ИСПОЛЬЗОВАНИЯ

-Hybrid cloud models offer the advantages of public and private clouds by bridging the two models with a layer of proprietary software.makes it possible to store vital data in a secure on-site environment while simultaneously leveraging the computing power of the public cloud.
+Hybrid cloud models offer the advantages of public and private clouds by bridging the two models with a layer of proprietary software.
+Hybrid cloud makes it possible to store vital data in a secure on-site environment while simultaneously leveraging the computing power of the public cloud.
 Meanwhile, the business only pays for the computing power it uses, allowing for additional cost savings.

-Private cloud solutions bring value to an enterprise by abstracting computing processes in a manner much more efficient than traditional virtualization.
+Private cloud solutions bring value to an enterprise by abstracting cloud computing processes in a much more efficient way compared with traditional virtualization.
 A few of the primary advantages include:

 A private cloud can introduce challenges if an organization does not have consistent computing needs.
 When resource demand is in flux, a private cloud may not be able to scale effectively, costing the organization more money in the long run.
 Here are key considerations IT stakeholders should review:

-Businesses that are interested in private cloud adoption, but which do not have access to the capital required to invest in an on-site solution, can benefit from working with a private cloud service provider.
-Some of the biggest names in this space include:
+Businesses that are interested in private cloud adoption but don’t have access to the capital required to invest in an on-site solution can benefit from working with a private cloud service provider.
+Some of the biggest names in this space include HPE, Cisco, and Microsoft.

-HPE has been a major player in the private and hybrid cloud computing space for years.
-They offer robust services with support for any business need.
+Hewlett Packard Enterprise has been a major player in the private and hybrid cloud computing space for years.
+HPE offers robust services with support for any business need.
 Clients can choose the hardware and network configurations needed to optimize storage and computing needs.
-Read more on how Hewlett Packard Enterprise and Citrix have partnered together to reimagine the way work happens.

-As one of the leading cloud providers, Cisco offers on-demand infrastructure, automated container management and advanced application performance management.
+Cisco offers on-demand infrastructure, automated container management, and advanced application performance management.
 Cisco solutions provide data security that moves with workloads to enhance compliance.
-See how Citrix and Cisco have partnered to deliver secure app, desktop, networking, and cloud delivery solutions to enable digital business transformation.

-Microsoft's Azure Stack solution brings the power of an advanced cloud to any corporate data center.
+Microsoft Azure brings the power of an advanced cloud to any corporate datacenter.
 Azure is ready for hybridization, which means organizations can take full advantage of compliance offerings while benefiting from the full Azure cloud solution as needed.
-Learn how Citrix and Microsoft are collaborating in the cloud so that you can move at the speed of business.